 On their website, the USDA does give some other options to try if you don’t want to thaw your turkey in the fridge for the days suggested.
 The first approach they mention is using the cold water method.

 Cold Water Method

 The instructions are to leave the turkey in the original wrapping and then submerge it in either your sink or a large container full of cold water.
 They suggest the use of cold water since you want the turkey to stay “cold” and not get to a temperature that is unsafe if using hot water.

 You need to change the water every 30 minutes by emptying out the water and replacing it with fresh cold water.
-They indicate that you should plan on about 30 minutes defrost time for each pound of weight, so a 10-pound turkey would take approximately 5 hours to thaw.
+They indicate that you should plan on about 30 minutes of defrosting time for each pound of weight, so a 10-pound turkey would take approximately 5 hours to thaw.
 You would then need to cook the turkey immediately.

 The problem I see with this method is having to hang around all day (or night) changing out the water as indicated.
-Yes, it thaws faster, but it sure becomes a “hands-on” method.
+Yes, it thaws faster, but it sure becomes a more “hands-on” method.

 Another approach is to use your microwave.
 Mark and I actually did this one year when we purchased our first Amana microwave and wanted to try it out.
 Our unit didn’t have a rotating table, so the bird just sat there while being cooked.
 Yes, we didn’t just thaw it, we cooked it.
 Big messy mistake.

 Most microwaves these days have a “defrost” function and they automatically run for a preset time and power level based on the weight of the item to be defrosted.
 Unless you have a really small turkey, I don’t think a microwave with a turntable is an effective option.
 Read on about microwave ovens and turkeys.

 From the USDA